 Does this research mean I should skip getting an implant and just wait?

 We’d recommend against waiting.
-Missing teeth can cause bone loss, shifting teeth, bite problems, and other complications that develop over months and years.
-The tooth-growing research is promising, but it’s at least a decade away from being a realistic option for most people.
+Missing teeth cause bone loss, shifting teeth, bite problems, and other complications that develop over months and years — long before any tooth-growing drug could realistically arrive.
+The research is promising but is targeting 2030 at the earliest, and first for congenital cases.
 Our dental team is happy to walk you through today’s best options at a consultation.

 What can I do right now to protect the teeth I have?

-The fundamentals are still the best tools we have: brush twice a day with a fluoride toothpaste, floss daily, and see your dentist for regular cleanings and exams.
-These habits — consistently practiced — dramatically reduce your risk of tooth loss.
+The fundamentals are still the best tools we have: brush twice a day with fluoride toothpaste, floss daily, and see your dentist for regular cleanings and exams.
+These habits, practiced consistently, dramatically reduce your risk of tooth loss.
 At Vaksman Dental Group, we also offer preventive treatments like dental sealants and personalized hygiene plans to help protect your smile for the long haul.